azurecz/azuretechacademy-hybridit-labs-day2/README.md

 Now we will create first Azure DevOps Pipeline to deploy ARM template with Windows Web server cpvmweb into resource group cp-vmweb-we-rg

 1. Create new Release Pipeline with name CPWEB-CD, select Empty job, Stage 1 call DEV
-2. Add artifact - link Azure Repos and change Source alias to _source
+2. Add artifact - link Azure Repos, branch master and change Source alias to _source
 3. Configure DEV stage tasks
     - add Azure Resource Group Deployment task
+    - select your subscription and click Authorize (if you cannot see it use Manage to configure connection manually)
     - action Create or Update resource group
     - resource group name cp-vmweb-we-rg
+    - location westeurope
-    - template select deploy-vmwin.json
+    - as template locate deploy-vmwin.json in arm-win-solution folder
-    - paramaters select deploy-wmwin-web.params.json and override -adminPassword=Azure-123123
+    - paramaters locate deploy-wmwin-web.params.json in arm-win-solution folder and override -adminPassword=Azure-123123
-4. Create Release and wait for successfull deployment
+4. Save, Create Release and wait for successfull deployment

 Repeat it for all other servers, you can use different pipeline.